uyuni-project/uyuni/README.md

 1. Create **always** idempotent feature, with right prefixes. (and **always** Secondary feature) -> If the feature is not idempotent, it will be not merged upstream.
-2. Scenario that cleanup, should be named : ```Scenario: CLEANUP: remove xx pkg"" or scenario before the actual test, should named "Prereq:"
+2. Scenario that cleanup, should be named : ```Scenario: CLEANUP: remove xx pkg"" or scenario before the actual test, should named"Scanario: PRE-Requirement: install that"
 3. Steps should be grouped **by topic** and not by feature.
 4. Use the right prefix for your feature name.
 5. If you do pkg operation, look [here](docs/Patches_test.md)